fluiddyn/fluidfft/bench/pythran_pep_func-not-avail-at-compile-time/README.md

 ```

-In the Python code where it will be used, `func` can be any Python functions
+In the Python code where it will be used, `func1` can be any Python functions
 returning an array of complex128.
 In particular this function can use funky
 compiled libraries (as for example in fluidfft), but Pythran does not have to
 worry about it.

 We see that even though Pythran can't do anything to speedup the execution of
-the function `func`, there are plenty of other opportunities of
+the function `func1`, there are plenty of other opportunities of
 optimization.
 We also see that pythran will not be lost in term of type
 inference.
 It will be able to check that the statement `tmp[i] = func0(i*c)` is
 correct and to infer that `ret` is an array of complex.